pajenieta/handset_tester/src/site/sphinx/source/devguide/dependencies.rst

       3.0.x, this is only provided for Windows and Mac environments.
 Because the developers of this project primarily use GNU/linux, we standardized on version 2.5.2, for which there is a 32-bit linux version.
-    - **A 32-bit version of eclipse** - We've been developing with Eclipse IDE for Java Developers Indigo (v 3.7.1).
     - **Apache Ant (version 1.8.X is fine)**
-    - `Antenna 1.2.1-beta for Ant <http://antenna.sourceforge.net/>`_.
-Download
-      the binary jar version and either copy or symlink this in your apache lib directory or modify your custom user.properties file to point to the location of your antenna jar.

-**TODO**:

-    - update build to use mvn ant plugin for antenna and proguard, and update the docs.
+    - **A 32-bit version of eclipse** *(optional)*- We've been developing with Eclipse IDE for Java Developers Indigo (v 3.7.1).
+Of course, you can use any other IDE or text editor.
+We provide some notes below on getting eclipse set up for j2me development.

 --------------------------------------
 Setting/Fixing the Path to Java in WTK